|Luxury Rating:||2.7 / 5|

 You can also earn a fair-sized bonus by referring your friends and family for an Amex Platinum card: up to 15,000 points for each approval (with a maximum of 225,000 points per year).

 The earning rate on the Amex Platinum card is not quite as impressive, due to its limited bonus categories.
 You’ll earn 5 points per dollar on flights booked directly with airlines or with American Express Travel as well as 5 points per dollar on hotels booked with American Express Travel.
-Starting January 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year.
+One caveat is that you can only earn 5X points on the first $500,000 you spend in these categories per calendar year (if that’s a deal-breaker, maybe the elite Amex Black Card is more up your alley).
 General purchases only earn 1 point per dollar.

 Even for frequent travelers, the bonus categories probably don’t make up the majority of your budget – significantly cutting into rewards potential.
 If racking up points quickly is more important than luxury travel benefits and credits, you might be better off opting for a less expensive travel card.